Brets0150/AD-PowerAdmin/README.md

  - Enterprise Key Admins
  - Key Admins

+The audit includes Domain Controllers, and Managed Service Accounts.
+Any account that have group membership that could be used to escalate to Domain Admins will be listed in the report.
+This is a good way to find rogue domain controllers, and managed service accounts that have been compromised.

 ## Force KRBTGT password Update
 This option will update the KRBTGT password for all domain controllers.
 During normal operation, the KRBTGT password needs to be updated every 90 days, twice.